-Monroe 2-Orleans BOCES Policy Series 6000 - Students Policy #6451 - HUMAN IMMUNODEFICIENCY VIRUS (HIV) AND ACQUIRED IMMUNE DEFICIENCY SYNDROME (AIDS)
+Monroe 2-Orleans BOCES Policy Series 5000 - Personnel Policy #5141 - HUMAN IMMUNODEFICIENCY VIRUS (HIV) AND ACQUIRED IMMUNE DEFICIENCY SYNDROME (AIDS)

-The BOCES recognizes the public concern over the spread of acquired immune deficiency syndrome (AIDS) and the admission of students and employment of staff who suffer from this disease or who have Human Immunodeficiency Virus (HIV) infection.
-The BOCES also recognizes the rights of those individuals so afflicted, be they students or staff, to continue education or employment where possible, their right to privacy, their right to a Free and Appropriate Public Education (FAPE), their right to be afforded the same rights and privileges offered other staff and students, and the rights of those non-affected to a safe environment.
+The Board recognizes the public concern over the spread of acquired immune deficiency syndrome (AIDS) and the admission of students and employment of staff who suffer from this disease or who have Human Immunodeficiency Virus (HIV) infection.
+The Board also recognizes the rights of those individuals so afflicted, be they students or staff, to continue education or employment where possible, their right to privacy, their right to a Free and Appropriate Public Education (FAPE), their right to be afforded the same rights and privileges offered other staff and students, and the rights of those non-affected to a safe environment.

-The BOCES recognizes medical science which indicates that most individuals infected with AIDS or who have HIV infection pose no risk of transmission of the virus to others in the school setting.
-The BOCES further recognizes medical science which indicates that the virus associated with AIDS is not easily transmitted and there is no evidence that AIDS can be transmitted by casual contact.
+The Board recognizes current medical advice which indicates that most individuals infected with AIDS or who have HIV infection pose no risk of transmission of the virus to others in the school setting.
+BOCES further recognizes current medical advice which indicates that the virus associated with AIDS is not easily transmitted and there is no evidence that AIDS can be transmitted by casual contact.

 No individual shall be denied access to any program or activity on the basis of HIV/AIDS status.
-When restrictions are required, the BOCES will use only those restrictions deemed necessary to protect the safety or health of students and employees, including the infected individual, and the BOCES shall assist the individual by making reasonable accommodations.
-To the extent permitted by law, any restrictions shall be discussed with the student's or employee's physician and with the BOCES legal counsel.
+When restrictions are required, the BOCES will use only those restrictions deemed necessary to protect the safety or health of students and employees, including the infected individual and the BOCES shall assist the individual by making reasonable accommodations.
+To the extent permitted by law, any restrictions shall be discussed with the students or employees' physician and with the BOCES' legal counsel.